 Scaled Grants will be awarded to multi-departmental teams at the OSU Corvallis campus who are launching new initiatives or expanding existing ones.
 Co-contributed resources of staff time and/or funds are expected, and a sustainability plan for maintaining the initiative should be included with the proposal.
 Deans need to review and actively support the project.
 Projects should directly contribute to student learning and experience: although research may be conducted on a funded project, the grant funds are not intended to support research itself.

-Applications for Scaled Grants will be accepted in Fall 2016 and Winter 2017.
+Applications for Scaled Grants will be accepted in Winter 2018.

 MORE ABOUT SCALED GRANTS